BurendoUK/burendo-handbook-infrastructure/README.md

 ## Configuration files

 Docusaurus has a menu file called `sidebars.js` and a configuration file `docusaurus.config.js`.
 These files should not be edited without clear knowledge of what you are changing and why.

+## PDF Generation

+If, for some reason you need to generate a PDF of the handbook, you can do so by running `make handbook-pdf`.
+This will generate a PDF in the `burendo-handbook` folder.